moecre/forked-daapd-homebridge-middleware/README.md

 * "Hey Siri, start [YOUR_FAVOURITE_RADIO_STATION]"
 * "Hey Siri, turn on Speaker in Hallway"
 * "Hey Siri, turn off [SPEAKER_NAME] in [ROOM_NAME]"
+* You can use the brightness setting to control the output volume: "Hey Siri, set brightness of [SPEAKER_NAME] in [ROOM_NAME] to 70%"

 ![Hallway](docs/Home.app-Hallway.PNG)
 ![Kitchen](docs/Home.app-Kitchen.PNG)